c3d/xl/doc/HANDBOOK_3-types.md

 the owned resource early using `delete Value`.

-The [standard library)(HANDBOOK_7-standard-library.md) provides a number of types intended to own common classes of resources:
+The [standard library)(HANDBOOK_7-standard-library.md) provides a number of types intended to own common classes of resources, including:

 * An `array`, a `buffer` and a `string` all own a contiguous sequence of items of the same type.